mac0201/gh-pages/README.md

 [Ppp](https://mac0201.github.io/gh-pages/index.html)

-You can use the [editor on GitHub](https://github.com/mac0201/gh-pages/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/mac0201/gh-pages/edit/main/README.md) to maintain and prethe content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.